BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 After we specified our goals, we are ready to get started.
 Each subsequent section fulfills one goal from the list and moves us one step closer to the final solution.

 Let's begin with [downloading the starter project][starter-repo].
-It will save you some time on writing boilerplate code and also make sure we are on the same page.
+It will save you some time on writing boilerplate code and will also make sure that we are totally aligned before starting the development.

 When you run it, you see a simple collection view with 10000 cells - 100 sections, 100 items per section - each showing its index path.

 <p align="center">
     <a href="{{ "/img/sticky-grid-collection-view/starter.png" | absolute_url }}">